avnet-iotconnect/iotc-python-greengrass-demos/components/proteus-ble/README.md

 After the flash has completed, the PROTEUS will automatically reboot and you can close out of the app on your phone.

 >[!NOTE]
 >Before connecting the PROTEUS to a new device, it is advised to manually reboot the sensor pack to ensure it is not still connected to another device.
-Using a small flathead screwdriver (the >kind you might use to repair a set of eyeglasses), a straightened paperclip, or some type of small blunt pin, press and hold the S2 power switch down for 3 seconds.
-If you have the device >sitting right-side-up on a desk with the Micro-USB connector facing to your left, the S2 button will be accessed through the only slot in the plastic casing that is facing you.
+Using a small blunt pin or screwdriver, >press and hold the S2 power switch down for 3 seconds.
+If you have the device sitting right-side-up on a desk with the Micro-USB connector facing to your left, the S2 button will be accessed >through the only slot in the plastic casing that is facing you.